ddivyansh18/implement-design-patterns/README.md

 # implement-design-patterns
-Try to implement all the design patterns in the book "Head First Design Patterns 2nd Edition"
+Trying to implement all the design patterns in the book "Head First Design Patterns 2nd Edition"